onderonur/rick-and-morty-graphql/README.md

 **Live demo on Netlify is [here](https://rick-and-morty-graphql.netlify.com/)**.

-To run the project in development mode:
+To run it in development mode:

 ### `npm install`